 Brian Anderson is an Assistant Professor of Law and the Assistant Director of the LL.M.
 Program in Democratic Governance and Rule of Law at ONU Law.
 In addition to administration of the LL.M.
 Program, he teaches one of the LL.M.
 Program's core courses - Competitiveness & Corruption - a three-credit course that explores the causes and consequences of corruption, analyzes laws and case studies of attempts to combat corruption, and explores economic market reforms to reduce opportunities for corruption.
-Anderson has delivered lectures around the world in corruption reform and good governance, most recently in 2015 in Malawi and Ukraine.
+Anderson has delivered lectures around the world in corruption reform, good governance, and rule of law most recently in 2015 in Malawi and Ukraine, and in 2016 in Macedonia and Bulgaria.
 In addition to anti-corruption reform, Professor Anderson researches and writes in the areas of legal information management in developing democracies and rule of law reform generally.
 In the past, Prof. Anderson has taught the course Legal Problem Solving & Analysis in the first-year curriculum, and courses in legal research at the law college.

 In 2016, working with the Center for Democratic Governance and Rule of Law at ONU, Professor Anderson helped create a new certificate program at ONU Law - the Certificate in Legal Pedagogy and Instruction.
 The Program, created with experiences promoting legal education reform abroad, is designed to enhance ways to teach critical thinking skills in legal education through a variety of methods of instruction.
 In its first year, the program has 7 students--all law professors and academic staff in their home countries--completing their LL.M. degree along with specialized study in legal pedagogy.